juxor/afaq/markdown/secJ6.md

 system of domination.
 People should feel confident that anarchists are on the side of sexual pleasure and are not revolutionary ascetics demanding self- denial for the "sake of the revolution."
-Rather, it should be stressed that the capacity for full sexual enjoyment is the an essential part of the revolution.
+Rather, it should be stressed that the capacity for full sexual enjoyment is an essential part of the revolution.
 Indeed, _"incessant questioning and challenge to authority on the subject of sex and of the compulsive family can only complement the questioning and challenge to authority in other areas (for instance on the subject of who is to dominate the work process -- or the purpose of work itself).
 Both challenges stress the autonomy of individuals and their domination over important aspects of their lives.
 Both expose the alienated concepts which pass for rationality and which govern so much of our thinking and behaviour.
-The task of the conscious revolutionary is to make both challenges explicit, to point out their deeply subversive content, and to explain their inter-relation."_ [Maurice Brinton, _"The Irrational in Politics"_, pp. 257-92, **For Workers' Power**, p.
+The task of the conscious revolutionary is to make both challenges explicit, to point out their deeply subversive content, and to explain their inter- relation."_ [Maurice Brinton, _"The Irrational in Politics"_, pp. 257-92, **For Workers' Power**, p.
 278]

 We noted previously that in pre-patriarchal society, which rests on a communistic/communal social order, children have complete sexual freedom and